-- At this point, you can erase any .img or any .mat files with the prefix rf, arf, af, narf, naf - That is, you should keep any files prefixed with "s" (e.g., snarf.img, snarf.mat) - Additionally you need the relalign_param.txt file for your model estimation. - You may decide to keep the un-preprocessed f.img files on the server if you wish to do other analyses, or you can archive these on CD.
+- At this point, you can erase any .img or any .mat files with the prefix uf, auf, wauf - That is, you should keep any functional image files prefixed with "s" (e.g., snarf.img, snarf.mat) - You will also need to keep the wa.img (and a.img), and the rp_f0001.txt file for your model estimation. - You may decide to keep the un-preprocessed f.img files on the server if you wish to do other analyses, or you can archive these on CD.